-There are rules about what kind of medical information employers can make you give them.
-For example, sometimes, they can make you take medical tests, such as an alcohol or drug test, if you have a serious accident at work.
+There are rules about what types of medical information employers can make you give them.
+For example, sometimes they can make you take medical tests, such as alcohol or drug tests, if you have a serious accident at work.

 Employees have a right to privacy, including privacy about their health.
-This means that an employer cannot normally force you:
+This means that an employer cannot normally force you to:

 - do a medical test unless they have a good reason.

-To decide whether your employer can ask you about your medical information, a court will balance your right to privacy with the employer's need for the information.
+It's not always clear when your employer has a right to your medical information.
+If the issue goes to court, the judge will balance your right to privacy against the employer's need for the information.

-The law says that employers have a legal duty to provide a safe workplace.
+The law says that employers must provide a safe workplace.